 |From the time of USCIS receiving your application to the time where you become a US Citizen, right now the process may

-take between six months and one year.
+take between 12 months and 15 months.

 *** 1. You come to my classes and I will guide you through the process of completing the N-400.
 Or you may complete